wolsson3/CX_4242_Project/README.txt

 ---------
 1. Open Intripid.html with your preferred web browser.
 We recommend Google Chrome.

-2. Under the Destinations dropdown, enter your starting location (such as "Atlanta, GA"), desired destinations separated by a semicolon (such as "Savannah, GA; Jacksonville, FL"), must-go destinations (if we must see Savannah, enter "Savannah, GA"), and preferred site categories ("amusement_park, movie_theater, spa, zoo").
+2. Under the Destinations dropdown, enter your starting location (such as "Atlanta, GA"), desired destinations separated by a semicolon (such as "Savannah, GA; Jacksonville, FL"), must-go destinations (if we must see Savannah, enter "Savannah, GA"), and preferred site categories ("amusement_park, park, zoo").

 3. Under the Car Details dropdown, enter the make, model, and year of the vehicle.
 For this demo, select 1985 Ferrari 308.

 4. For Additional Trip Options, leave all blank for this demo except for Distance Off Route For Stops.
-Leave this at the default 3 miles.
+Leave this at the default 8 miles.
 Click Calculate Route.

 5. The output shows route details, expected enjoyment, and the top three sites along the route.